-I have received few inquiries about the AutoVoice regex groups.
-I decided to put together very quick tutorial how to approach the commands like this.
+I have received a few inquiries about the AutoVoice regex groups.
+I decided to put together a very quick tutorial on how to approach the commands like this.
 When is it useful?
 Each time you wish to have a voice command which can perform different tasks based on the words used in your sentence.
-For the sake of the example, let’s assume I have super futuristic light control in my house.
+For the sake of the example, let’s assume I have super-futuristic light control in my house.
 I can enable or disable light in each room, or turn them all off etc. The easy way of doing it is to have your command spoken and to have dozens of variants of your commands listed as profiles in AutoVoice.
 This would work, but the process is lengthy, tedious and there are better ways of doing it.

 AutoVoice regex groups allow you to assign part of the voice command to a custom variable.
 We already have an array for each word, however, this way you will be able to be more precise.
 The full version of this command, with all available options, would be: